Taking credit cards is necessary these days. So is protecting your business from potential fraud those cards can bring.

 Payment by debit and credit card has now become a way of life for millions all over the world, a far cry from the 10,000 consumers who signed up for the world’s first charge card, introduced by Diners Club in 1950.
 In the U.S. alone, card payments now run close to $7 trillion annually, according to a recent study by the Federal Reserve.
 But this ubiquity is beset by widespread fraud that is costing consumers, banks, and networks billions in losses.

 Taking steps to protect yourself and your business means using the available anti-fraud tools.
-We hope that this brief survey of fraudulent practices and efforts by industry players to combat them will help you avoid being a victim of fraud.
 If you need help setting up your anti-fraud systems, be sure to contact your credit card processor.